dlab-berkeley/python-data-from-web/2_HTML_CSS/2_HTML_notes.md

 	* organizational records

 * Two kinds of ways to get data off the web
-	* Webscraping - i.e. user-facing websites for humans (this week)
+  * APIs - i.e. application-facing, for computers (last week)
-	* APIs - i.e. application-facing, for computers (next week)
+	* Webscraping - i.e. user-facing websites for humans (this week and next week)

 ## Webscraping v.
 APIs